Rewind a few decades, and the main choices for senior housing consisted of your current home or a nursing home.

 In a fee-for-service arrangement, you’ll still pay an entrance fee, but all or most of it can be returned to your heirs.
 However, if you need higher levels of care, you’ll have to pay more for it.

 The exact costs can vary, depending on the CCRC and the specifications of the contract.
-To learn more about the prices and availability of CCRCs in your area, visit CARF International, which provides a list of accredited continuing care retirement communities in the U.S. and Canada.
+To learn more about the prices and availability of CCRCs in your area, visit CARF International, which provides a list of accredited CCRCs in the U.S. and Canada.

 “There are so many different kinds of contracts,” says Ann Summerson, a CFP professional who specializes in senior living.
 You’ll want to ask what a specific community offers and read carefully before making a commitment.